MicrosoftDocs/WSL/WSL/troubleshooting.md

   - WSL2 requires that your CPU supports the Second Level Address Translation (SLAT) feature, which was introduced in Intel Nehalem processors (Intel Core 1st Generation) and AMD Opteron.
 Older CPUs (such as the Intel Core 2 Duo) will not be able to run WSL2, even if the Virtual Machine Platform is successfully installed.

 - **Error when trying to upgrade: `Invalid command line option: wsl --set-version Ubuntu 2`**
-  - Ensure that you have the Windows Subsystem for Linux enabled, and that you're using Windows Build version 18362 or higher.
+  - Ensure that you have the Windows Subsystem for Linux enabled, and that you're using Windows Build version 18362 or later.
 To enable WSL run this command in a PowerShell prompt with admin privileges: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`.

 - **The requested operation could not be completed due to a virtual disk system limitation.
 Virtual hard disk files must be uncompressed and unencrypted and must not be sparse.**
   - Deselect “Compress contents” (as well as “Encrypt contents” if that’s checked) by opening the profile folder for your Linux distribution.
 It should be located in a folder on your Windows file system, something like: `%USERPROFILE%\AppData\Local\Packages\CanonicalGroupLimited...`